Life before Girton

 - Building a rapport with students and watching them progress throughout the year (and beyond).

 - Being in a job where you can make a difference to someone else.

 What is the best thing about teaching at Girton?

 What do you like best about the year level you teach?

 Students in Year 6 are at the end of their primary education.
 Their maturity levels are quite diverse and they are developing stronger characteristics and sense of self.
 It is important that students enjoy this last year but also develop skills and attributes that will assist them into their transition into secondary schooling.
 Leadership qualities become more apparent but students still maintain a sense of fun.

 What difference can good teaching make?

 Good teaching provides students the ability to transfer their knowledge into existing and new situations.
 It provides a rapport that allows students to freely ask questions to extend their understanding beyond the classroom.
 Good teaching provides a positive environment for students that is also challenging and allows students to be their best self.

-Currently involved in coaching under 10 Basketball at Girton.
+I am currently involved in coaching under 14 Basketball at Girton.
 I have previously coached a number of sports from Hockey, Touch Football and Australian Rules.